ningg/Machine-Learning-Q-and-AI/pages/_books_ml-q-and-ai-chapters_ch18.md

 prompts.
 While in hard prompt tuning we modify the discrete input tokens, in soft prompt tuning we utilize trainable parameter tensors instead.
-The idea behind soft prompt tuning is to prepend a trainable parameter tensor (the â€œsoft promptâ€?) to the embedded query tokens.
+The idea behind soft prompt tuning is to prepend a trainable parameter tensor (the "soft prompt"?) to the embedded query tokens.
 The prepended tensor is then tuned to improve the modeling performance on a target data-  set using gradient descent.
 In Python-like pseudocode, soft prompt tuning can be described as